This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 For example, one cup of pumpkin has about nine grams of net carbs, which makes it moderately high in carbs if you follow a low-carb diet but not very high overall.

 Pumpkin is not a very high source of protein, although it does contain several grams per serving.
-If you follow a plant-based diet and are looking for plant proteins, better option include beans, legumes, whole grains, nuts and seeds.
+If you follow a plant-based diet and are looking for plant proteins, better options include beans, legumes, whole grains, nuts and seeds.

 Pumpkin seeds, as opposed to the flesh of the fruit, are a bit higher in protein.